typelevel/typelevel.github.com/posts/2018-11-28-http4s-error-handling-mtl-2.md

 }
 ```

-Notice that in contrary to the example shown in the previous blog post there is now a relationship between `UserAlg` and `HttpErrorHandler`: the error type is the same.
-However, this is not enforced by the compiler. ***Can we be more strict about it?***
+Notice that in contrast to the example shown in the previous blog post there is now a relationship between `UserAlg` and `HttpErrorHandler`: the error type is the same.
+However, this is not enforced by the compiler. *Can we be more strict about it?*

 We could define a generic `Routes[F, E]`: